DIRTY ROTTEN TOFU

 Conceptual Storyboard Artist

 Fuji is a visual and performing artist from Denver.
+She graduated from California College of the Arts in Illustration.
 She is best known for her music, illustration and animal advocacy.

 Andrea utilizes her design and photography skills to create a wide range of content for the film.
 She is excited to be a part of such a diverse and personal project.